 Directed by: John Francis

 The Wedding Singer takes us back to a time when hair was big, greed was good, collars were up, and a wedding singer might just be the coolest guy in the room.
 Based on the Adam Sandler movie, the sparkling new score does for the '80s what Hairspray did for the '60s.
 It's 1985 and rock-star wannabe Robbie Hart is New Jersey's favorite wedding singer.
 He's the life of the party, until his own fiancee leaves him at the altar.
 Shot through the heart, Robbie makes every wedding as disastrous as his own.
 Enter Julia, a winsome waitress who wins his affection.
 As luck would have it, Julia is about to be married to a Wall Street shark, and unless Robbie can pull off the xperformance of a decade, the girl of his dreams will be gone forever.

-Not suitable for small children (content and language).
+Not suitable for small children, some adult language.